History of Ancient Rome

 The late republic witnessed internal strife and power struggles, culminating in the rise of Julius Caesar as a powerful military leader.
 Caesar's assassination in 44 BCE led to a power vacuum, which was eventually filled by his grandnephew and adopted son, Octavian (later known as Augustus).

-In 27 BCE, Augustus established the Roman Empire, marking the end of the republic.
-This marked the beginning of the imperial period, characterized by a centralized form of government with emperors wielding substantial power.
+In 27 BCE, Augustus established the principate, laying the foundations of the Roman Empire and marking the end of the republic.
+This inaugurated the imperial period, characterized by a centralized government in which emperors wielded substantial power while maintaining the outward forms of republican tradition.

 circa 27 BCE–CE 395